hamidyaseen/salah-times/README.md

 # salah-times
-Simple tool to fix some issue with Salah Time calendar.
-Calendar has one line per day and can have multiple column-wise entries.
+Simple tool to fix some issue with Salah Time calendar Data.
+Which is one line per day times and can have multiple column-wise entries.